-Selection of the potent isolates to achieve the maximum bioactivity
+Selection of the Potent Isolates to Achieve the Maximum Bioactivity

 After the screening, LAB with the highest capacity to increase TPC and proteolytic activity were selected to achieve the highest bioactivity of fermented SW.
-The type of bacterial culture and fermentation time were considered as the variables, while DPPH scavenging activity, TPC, GABA content, total antioxidant capacity and ferric reducing antioxidant potential (FRAP) were the responses.
+The type of bacterial culture and fermentation time were considered as the variables, while DPPH scavenging activity, TPC, GABA content, total antioxidant capacity and ferric reducing were antioxidant potential (FRAP) the responses.

-Determination of GABA concentration
+Determination of GABA Concentration

-GABA concentration was determined using high performance liquid chromatography equipped with UV detector as reported by Karimian et al. (2020).
+GABA concentration was determined using high performance liquid chromatography equipped with UV detector according to the method of Karimian et al. (2020).
 The filtrate containing GABA was derivatized with phenylisothiocyanate (PITC) followed by detection at 254 nm (Karimian et al., 2020).

-Determination of DPPH scavenging activity, FRAP and TAC
+Determination of DPPH Scavenging Activity, FRAP and TAC

-For the determination of DPPH scavenging activity, $650 \mu m$ of fermented sample was added to $1000 \mu m$ deionized water and $1000 \mu m$ DPPH solution (0.15 mM) and kept at a dark place (room temperature) for 20 min.
+For the determination of DPPH scavenging activity, 650 μm of fermented sample was added to 1000 μm deionized water and 1000 μm DPPH solution (0.15 mM) and kept at a dark place (room temperature) for 20 min.
 Then the absorbance was read at 517 nm using UV-Visible spectrophotometer.
 Deionized water was used as the blank and DPPH scavenging activity was calculated according to following equation: